 Photo by Jessica LaRusso

 In the morning, remote workers stream into this cozy pub for coffee drinks, made with a house brand of specialty roasts, but as the day goes on, the laid-back staff seamlessly transitions to serving cocktails and pours from its extensive bourbon collection.
-Visitors any time of day know that the Bluegrass serves some of the better between-bread options in Olde Town Arvada, from bacon, egg, and cheese bagel sandwiches (ask for extra spicy ranch) to an oven-toasted pesto chicken sub.
+Choose from more than 150 kinds of whiskey (diehard fans can drive to the pub’s Candelas location, about 20 minutes to the northwest, where the menu includes a staggering 250 options).
+Visitors any time of day know that the Bluegrass serves some of the better between-bread options in Olde Town Arvada, from bacon, egg, and cheese breakfast sandwiches with extra spicy ranch (the $2 upgrade to an everything bagel is well worth it) to an oven-toasted pesto chicken sub.
 7415 Grandview Ave., Arvada

 Bread Winners Cafe